 There are six major habitats: coastal, salt lakes, woodlands, brackish swamps, heath and settled areas.
 Rottnest has 63 beaches and various snorkeling sites!

 Rottnest is home to the Quokka, and is one of the few places in the world where they live!

 The most special animal that you can find on Rottnest is definitely the quokka.
 Quokkas can only be found in Australia and are predominantly living on Rottnest Island.
 Aside from Rottnest, you can also find small groups of quokkas on the mainland of Australia and some on Bald Island.
 They mostly eat grass, leaves, stems and bark of various plants.

-We thought that quokka’s really resembles the wallaby.
-We found that quokkas and wallabies, as well as the kangaroo, are from the species marsupials.
-A characteristic of these species are that most of the babies are carried in a pouch!
-We were lucky, because we actually saw some quokka babies, better known as a joey.
+During our visit we were lucky, because we actually saw some quokka babies, better known as a joey.
 It was so cute to see quokkas with joey’s in their pouch!
 Usually the joey stays in it’s mothers pouch for six months.
 When it leaves the pouch, the joey still needs the mother for milk for two more months.
 Quokkas are old enough to have their own babies when they are 1.5 years old and can live up to approximately ten years.

 When you visit Rottnest Island you feel inclined to feed the quokkas, but they can actually become sick if they eat food such as bread, chips and meat.
 The rangers on Rottnest Island therefore ask the visitors to refrain from feeding the quokkas.

 10 Fun Things to do on Rottnest Island